markwemekamp/RankOne-Umbraco-SEO-Tool/README.md

 RankOne is a collection of SEO tools for Umbraco that aim to optimize your content according to the latest SEO standards.

-RankOne currently contains 4 different elements for Umbraco:
+RankOne currently contains 4 different tools for Umbraco:
 - A doctype composition with title, meta description and meta keywords
 - Dashboard property editor: Score based list of seo improvements
 - Summary property editor: A list of seo improvements